intel-secl/docs/product-guides/Foundational & Workload Security.md

 Added in the Intel® SecL-DC 1.6 release, Flavor signing is an improvement to the existing handling of expected attestation measurements, called “Flavors.”
 This feature adds the ability to digitally sign Flavors so that the integrity of the expected measurements themselves can be verified when attestations occur.
 This also means that Flavors can be more securely transferred between different Verification Service instances.

 Flavor signing is seamlessly added to the existing Flavor creation process (both importing from a sample host and “manually” creating a Flavor using the POST method to the /v2/flavors resource).
 When a Flavor is created, the Verification Service will sign it using a signing certificate signed by the Certificate Management Service (this is created during Verification Service setup).
 Each time that the Verification Service evaluates a Flavor, it will first verify the signature on that Flavor to ensure the integrity of the Flavor contents before it is used to attest the integrity of any host.

-#### Trusted Virtual Kubernetes Worker Nodes

-Added in the Intel® SecL-DC version 2.1 release, this feature provides a Chain of Trust solution extending to Kubernetes Worker Nodes deployed as Virtual Machines.
-This feature addresses Kubernetes deployments that use Virtual Machines as Worker Nodes, rather than using bare-metal servers.

-When libvirt initiates a VM Start, the Intel® SecL-DC Workload Agent will create a report for the VM that associates the VM’s trust status with the trust status of the host launching the VM.
-This VM report will be retrievable via the Workload Service, and contains the hardware UUID of the physical server hosting the VM.
-This UUID can be correlated to the Trust Report of that server at the time of VM launch, creating an audit trail validating that the VM launched on a trusted platform.
-A new report is created for every VM Start, which includes actions like VM migrations, so that each time a VM is launched or moved a new report is generated ensuring an accurate trust status.

-By using Platform Integrity and Data Sovereignty-based orchestration (or Workload Confidentiality with encrypted worker VMs) for the Virtual Machines to ensure that the virtual Kubernetes Worker nodes only launch on trusted hardware, these VM trust reports provide an auditing capability to extend the Chain of Trust to the virtual Worker Nodes.

 ## Intel® Security Libraries Components